richard-to/richard-to.github.io/programming/_posts/2014-07-21-project-wonderchicken-part-1.md

 First off, this project is a remake of a legacy web application that I worked on and which has been in production for a few years.
 In summer blockbuster terms, this is a reboot of the franchise, a re-imagining.
 Already, warning signs, big red flags, and alarms should be going off.
 It's a bad idea to remake an application from the ground up, yet I'm doing it despite numerous doubts.
 Sometimes the only way to innovate is to start over.

 One thing about remakes that I never thought about is this whole idea of needing to be undoubtedly better than the predecessor.
-For example, the Departed versus Internal Affairs.
-There's just no justification for rebuilding something only to have it turn out like the recent Friday the 13th or Nightmare on Elm Street reboots.
-For movies, the nostalgia and reputation of the franchises still brings in ticket sales, but web applications are different.
+For example, "The Departed" versus "Internal Affairs."
+There's just no justification for rebuilding something only to have it turn out like the recent "Friday the 13th" or "Nightmare on Elm Street" reboots.
+For movies, the nostalgia and reputation of the franchises still bring in ticket sales, but web applications are different.
 Users will want their favorite features back, complain about the alien landscape of their new user interface, and expect their data is intact.
 And then there will be the bugs, which will appear more pronounced when compared against a stable web application.

 Aside from the above user requirements, it better also be the super intuitive UX, mobile-optimized, high performance, bug-free, perfectly architected piece of software everyone dreams about.